CT-01: Emerging on-board processing techniques for Next Generation SatComs

 techniques and tools to support the diagnostics of requirement violations.
 The proposed run-time verification techniques will leverage novel scalable model inference techniques (both for the offline and online setting), based on a divide and conquer approach for inferring models from system-level and component-level logs.
 The core enabling techniques and methodologies for such an approach are incremental verification (to efficiently analyze the part of a system affected by a change), model-driven engineering (to transform models and verify constraints on them), machine learning (leveraging historical data to deal with incomplete models and specifications), and Big-Data technologies (to cope with large-scale system models).

-ST-03: Dynamic Adaptive Framework for IoT-enabled Disaster Management Systems
+ST-03: Automated Testing Framework for SDN-based Systems

 ST-04: AI-driven field testing of software security properties in edge/fog communication nodes